 - Workloads can run faster compared to a constant-sized under-provisioned cluster.

 - Autoscaling clusters can reduce overall costs compared to a statically-sized cluster.

 Depending on the constant size of the cluster and on the workload, autoscaling gives you one or both of these benefits at the same time.
-Note that the cluster size can go below the minimum number of workers selected by the user when the cloud provider terminates instances.
+Note that the cluster size can go below the minimum number of workers selected when the cloud provider terminates instances.
 In this case, Databricks continuously retries to increase the cluster size.

 Databricks monitors load on Spark clusters and decides whether to scale a cluster up or down and by how much.
-If a cluster has pending Spark Tasks, the cluster scales up.
-If a cluster does not have any pending Spark Tasks, the cluster scales down.
+If a cluster has pending Spark tasks, the cluster scales up.
+If a cluster does not have any pending Spark tasks, the cluster scales down.
 The autoscaling algorithm uses exponential steps to ensure that users experience fast workloads while maintaining efficient cluster utilization.

 |Initial size||Size after reconfiguration|

 Autoscaling for jobs is different from standard autoscaling, and is recommended only with runtime versions 3.4 and above.
 This feature allows a jobs cluster to scale up and down more aggressively in response to load and is designed to improve resource utilization.
 In particular, a cluster can scale down idle VMs even when there are tasks running on other VMs.
 This autoscaling algorithm is different than the one used for standard interactive clusters.
 To enable this feature for a job running Databricks Runtime 3.4 or higher, select the Enable Autoscaling option on the Configure Cluster page.
 For a demonstration of the benefits of job autoscaling, see the blog post on Optimized Autoscaling.